-You and I know each other on a personal level but for those that don’t, can you give us an insight about your background and how you broke into the private sector?
+JC: You and I know each other on a personal level, but for those that don’t, can you give us an insight into your background and how you broke into the private sector?

-All my life I wanted to go into Law Enforcement, I wanted to be the closest thing to a superhero. possible.
+DT: All my life, I wanted to go into Law Enforcement, I wanted to be the closest thing to a superhero. possible.
 Sounds funny, but it’s true.
-I started working loss Prevention at 19 and after graduating the reserve police academy I started working the night clubs eventually leading my own team at 21.
-Soon after I was introduced to Executive protection and I thought it was something I could be successful in and decided to jump in industry with both feet.
+I started working in loss Prevention at 19, and after graduating from the reserve police academy, I started working the night clubs, eventually leading my own team at 21.
+Soon after, I was introduced to Executive protection, and I thought it was something I could be successful in and decided to jump into the industry with both feet.

 With that said, I still have every intention to work in Law Enforcement as a reserve police officer.

-You’ve worked security in different capacities, which one is your favorite and what would you recommend for those new to private security?
+JC: You’ve worked security in different capacities, which one is your favorite and what would you recommend for those new to private security?

-The private security sector has many options for one to grow, Executive Protection being the most popular goal.
+JC: The private security sector has many options for one to grow, Executive Protection being the most popular goal.
 Which area would you like to specialize in?

-Who are some mentors that have helped you in your career thus far?
+JC: Who are some mentors that have helped you in your career thus far?

-What are some vital books that have increased your knowledge and overall abilities when it comes to this industry in particular?
+JC: What are some vital books that have increased your knowledge and overall abilities when it comes to this industry in particular?

-- “Think and Grow Rich “
+- Think and Grow Rich

-- ” The 21 Irrefutable Laws of Leadership”
+- The 21 Irrefutable Laws of Leadership

-- “How to Win Friends and Influence People”
+- How to Win Friends and Influence People

-- ” Extreme Ownership”
+- Extreme Ownership

 - The 48 Laws of Power

-Pick a system that has a good focus on street applicable techniques that also affords you the opportunity to spar and compete.
+Pick a system that has a good focus on street-applicable techniques that also affords you the opportunity to spar and compete.
 That can be both traditional styles or modern.
 Do not buy into the whole “these moves are too deadly for sparring ” thing.
-Go out and compete and know what it’s like to get hit by someone whose trained just as hard you and wants to win.
+Go out and compete and know what it’s like to get hit by someone who trained just as hard as you and wants to win.
 It will level you up in more ways than one.
 The martial arts are just as much about mindset as they are physical techniques, try to pick a school that upholds those traditional martial arts values.

-You currently started up your business and are offering a variety of classes, What inspired you to start your own business?
+JC: You currently started up your business and are offering a variety of classes, What inspired you to start your own business?